Cornerstone Ceremony 29.08.2014

 Structural Biology meets Infection Research

-The CSSB research building will be constructed on DESY Campus, south of the PETRA III experimental hall, to unite the groups of all partners under one roof.
-Prerequisite of the building design is the Provision of an operational and communicative environment enabling a steady Exchange between partners.
+The CSSB research building will be situated on DESY Campus, next to the PETRA III experimental hall, to unite the groups of all partners under one roof.
+Prerequisite of the building design is the provision of an operational and communicative environment enabling a steady exchange between partners.
 The design by "hammeskrause architekten" (Stuttgart) reflects these needs: Various seminar rooms and meeting points as well as a lecture hall (with space for 150 persons) and the large entrance hall provide adequate room for scientific meetings and symposia.
 Featuring around 6000 square metres of lab and office space the CSSB will also be open to the regional, national and international research community by various modes of co-operation.

-Construction will start in 2013 and is expected to be finished in 2016.
+Construction has started in 2014 and is expected to be finished in 2017.

 Partners at the Centre for Structural Systems Biology CSSB